Sussex County New Jersey Property Search

 New Jersey County Property Search

 The property assessments in Sussex County are conducted by local municipal Tax Assessors under the oversight of the Sussex County Board of Taxation and the NJ Division of Taxation.
-The county includes 68,412 parcels, 78,612 matched buildings, 72,312 addresses, and 84,118 secondary-address parcels, with standardized zoning across all 24 municipalities, ensuring accurate valuations, fair taxation, and consistent property record management.
+The county includes total 76,577 parcels, 94,627 matched buildings, 84,600 addresses, and 84,600 secondary-address parcels, with standardized zoning across all 24 municipalities, ensuring accurate valuations, fair taxation, and consistent property record management.
 The Tax Assessor plays a crucial role in determining each property’s market value and maintaining current assessment records.

 Sussex County ZIP Codes & Cities